A newly introduced, yet less famous feature of Arduino IDE 2 is the Debugger.

 Segger's J-Link tool is a great option for advanced debugging.
 The J-Link tool can be connected to the MKR WiFi 1010 board by soldering, where a more detailed guide can be found in the link below:

 Atmel-ICE is another great option to use for debugging, and can also be connected to the MKR WiFi 1010 board through soldering.
 Learn more about debugging with the Atmel-ICE through the link below:

-Mind that doing so will only show you its inteface, but the real magic happens when you click the crossed out bug icon in the buttons menu at the top.
+Mind that doing so will only show you its interface, but the real magic happens when you click the bug icon in the buttons menu.

 Now, in order to use the debugger, we need specific hardware instruments, the choice of which is very dependent on what kind of board/processor you are using, and you will almost always need an external debugger.

 In order to use the Debugger, we need to upload a sketch to our board first, making sure that the built program will be optimized for debugging, so let's check that option right away.

 Important: You should connect the Arduino Zero through its programming USB port.

 In this example, we are going to choose the basic blink sketch.
 You can easily access this code through File > Examples > Basics > Blink.
 Upload the code to your Arduino board.
 When it is finished, it will let you know in the output panel at the bottom.

 Once your program has been uploaded, we can start using the debugger.